 Now think outside of your neighborhood to the closest large city.
 For example, we live in the North Georgia Mountains about 100 miles north of Atlanta.
 How long do you think it will take for the MILLIONS of people in these metropolitan areas to run out of food and start searching for new food sources?

-The overwhelming majority of people in huge metropolitan areas have less than three days of food stored with no way to feed themselves, other than the local McDonalds or supermarket.
+The overwhelming majority of people in huge metropolitan areas have less than three days of food stored and no way to feed themselves, other than looting the local McDonalds or supermarkets.

 Now, do the math.
-Figure 72 hours for the grocery stores to run out of food, and then maybe a week of looting restaurants and other food sources.
+Allow 72 hours for the grocery stores to run out of food, and then maybe a week of looting restaurants and one another.
 Once these other sources are bare they will turn on each other, and then they are going to leave the city in search of food.
-We are talking about hundreds of thousands of displaced people that are roaming and seeking new food sources.
+We are talking about millions of displaced people that are roaming and seeking new food sources.

 How would you travel?
 Where would you go?
-You’d probably try to stay off the main highways and travel to small towns and farms in the surrounding area.
-What would you do once you got there?
-You would look for food to feed your family, right?
-If you found someone or another family that had food, what wouldn’t you do to feed your child who hasn’t eaten in days?
+You’d probably try to stay off the main highways and travel towards small towns and farms in the surrounding area.
+What would you do once you found a place that had food, water and shelter?
+You would look to feed your family, right?
+If you found someone or another family that had food, who would not share it with you, what wouldn’t you do to feed your child who hasn’t eaten in days?